Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param blockHash: The given block.
    :type blockHash: |grpc-block-hash|_
-   :returns: A list of smart contract addresses.
+   :returns: A list of smart contract addresses, or ``null`` if the block hash
+             is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?[ContractAddress]`` (see JSON schema below)

    .. collapse:: View JSON schema